-It is easy to have high expectations for a teen coming home from some kind of treatment, but what they need to know, is how important they are to their recovery — that failure is not the end and success is up to them.
-Substance use disorder creates stress for a family and there is no guarantee of the outcome of recovery without diligence.
-You know who your teen is.
-What comes after treatment is more work.
-Finding ways to deal with it are critical.
-There are resources everywhere and the web is a good place to start, even to find a meeting.
-There are also, ways for the whole family to just work together that enhances the success of a teen’s recovery.
-Here are a few:
+It’s so easy to have high expectations for a teen coming home from addiction treatment, but what teens need to know is how important they are to their own recovery.
+Failure is not the end, and success is up to them.
+Substance use disorder creates an enormous amount of stress for a family, and there is no guarantee of the outcome of recovery without effort and work.

-1. Willingly, engage in the process of recovery.
-Recovery takes the whole family.
-You’ve survived together through major crises.
-You now have the chance to repair family bonds.
+1. Willingly engage in the process of recovery.
+Recovery takes the entire family’s help.
+You’ve survived together through major crises and now have the chance to repair family bonds.

 2. See this in a new light.
-You know that your teen’s substance abuse was not a passing fad, so “accept” your teen’s addiction.
-Try on addiction as a disease, not a moral problem.
-Look at recovery as an enduring process not a single event.
-Don’t view relapse as a failure, but accept sobriety, at any time as a success; usually, the biggest success in an addict’s life.
+You know that your teen’s substance use was not a passing fad, so “accept” your teen’s addiction.
+Understand that addiction is a disease, not a choice.
+Look at recovery as an enduring process, not a single event.
+Don’t view relapse as a failure, but accept recovery, at any time, as a success.
+Usually, it is the biggest success in someone’s life that is struggling with addiction.

-3. View your teen as an important.
-They have a huge burden and deserve to know the freedom of sobriety.
-We forget that each of us, are the most important person in our own lives.
-Knowing that, gives us the strength to make it.
-No one can do what we do for ourselves.
-A recovering addict needs to accept who they are to stay sober.
+3. View your teen’s recovery as important.
+Your son or daughter has a huge burden and deserves to know the freedom of recovery.
+Offer reassurance.
+Knowing that he or she has your support can help give strength to make it.
+A person in recovery needs to accept who he or she is to stay sober.
 Drugs were a way of hiding and eventually became a way of life.
-Sobriety depends on facing ourselves, head on, while staying sober one day at a time.
+Recovery depends on facing ourselves, head on, while taking it all one day at a time.

 4. Respect your teen’s return home by expecting what you would of a house guest.
 Encourage courtesy, gratitude and other human graces.
 These attributes will heal dysfunction in the family.
 Living with a recovering teen is still a challenge, but kindness and mutuality will help everyone.

 5. Put expectations aside.
-Parents usually have big plans for their teens!
-Right now, staying sober is as big an accomplishment as any.
+Parents usually have big plans for their teens.
+Right now, maintaining recovery is as big an accomplishment as any.
 Placing more importance on anything else is stress that your teen might not need for a while.
 Encourage your teen to resume education and work activities at his or her own pace.
 Recommend physical exercise, lots of water, sleep and healthy food.

 6. Don’t underestimate addiction.
-Without diligence, sobriety can crumble.
+Without work, recovery can crumble.
 Have a plan for relapse.
-Encourage daily 12 step meetings to create bonds with other sober teens.
+Encourage creating bonds with other teens in recovery.
 Treatment plans should cover these things.
-Al-anon is a good counter-plan for a parent.
-If a teen relapses, you can maintain your emotional sobriety.
-A teen getting back on track can happen just as quickly as they relapse.
+A teen getting back on track can happen just as quickly as he or she relapses.
 Remember, failure is just another step closer to success.

 7. Be resilient and be prepared.
-Living with an addict who relapsed can necessitate outside help and tough consequences.
+Living with a child who relapsed can necessitate outside help and tough consequences.
 Do this rationally and discuss consequences with your teen.
 If relapse persists, consider co-occurring disorders which might negate your teen’s ability to engage recovery without counseling and/or psychiatric evaluation.
 It gets harder to deal with this once your child turns 18.

 9. There is rarely a good reason to lose hope or give up.
 Be courageous.
-Be resolved within yourself to more fully help your teen.
+Be resolved within yourself to further help your teen.
 See this as an opportunity for everyone’s personal growth.